Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Method

-with $\tau$ a predefined threshold, and $u_{ij}$ the uncertainty score of a pixel sampled from the set of pixels $\mathcal{P}$ overlapping with the 2D splats of $G_{\Delta}^{t}$.
+with $\tau$ a predefined threshold, and $u_{ij}$ the uncertainty score of a pixel in a set of pixels $\mathcal{P}$ overlapping with the 2D splats of $G_{\Delta}^{t}$.
 Please refer to the supplementary material for details on defining $\tau$ and identifying $\mathcal{P}$.
-In short, the reliability of each Gaussian is connected with the uncertainties of the renderings, and only the unreliable Gaussians, characterized by high uncertainty scores, are perturbed.
-In practice, we add the perturbation to the 3D positions, 3D rotations, scales, and opacities of the $\mathbf{\Delta}$-model.
-In particular, since 3D rotation is not continuous when expressed as a 3D matrix, we perturb the 6D continuous representation~\cite{zhou2019continuity} of the rotation, which yields
+In short, the reliability of each Gaussian is connected with the rendering uncertainty, and only the unreliable Gaussians, characterized by high uncertainty scores, are perturbed.
+In practice, we add random noise to 3D positions, 3D rotations, scales, and opacities of the $\mathbf{\Delta}$-model.
+Particularly, since rotation is not continuous when expressed as a 3D matrix, we perturb the 6D continuous representation~\cite{zhou2019continuity}, which is denoted as

-where $f(\cdot)$ denotes the mapping from rotation matrix to 6D representation.
+where $f(\cdot)$ indicates the mapping from rotation matrix to 6D representation.
 Fig.~\ref{fig:temporal} illustrates the dynamic updates of the buffer throughout the training process.
-As the buffer is updated, the uncertainty map varies accordingly, resulting in diverse temporal samples from the $\mathbf{\Delta}$-model.
+As the buffer is updated, the uncertainty map varies accordingly, resulting in diverse perturbed models from the $\mathbf{\Delta}$-model.

-It is worth noting that the number of Gaussians in the $\mathbf{\Delta}$-model varies during training due to density control, making it challenging to compute uncertainties directly in the Gaussian parameter space across different training steps.
+It is worth noting that the number of Gaussians in the $\mathbf{\Delta}$-model varies during training due to density control, making it challenging to assess uncertainties directly in the Gaussian parameter space for newly generated Gaussians.
 Our approach naturally handles this challenge as the statistics on 2D renderings provide a consistent ground to measure uncertainties, regardless of the varying number of Gaussians.